FormidableLabs/victory/docs/src/content/introduction/index.md

 ReactDOM.render(<App/>, mountNode);
 ```

+While the axes defaults are great, you can see there's some overlap with the y-axis and first bar.
+Let's fix that in the next section.

 #### 6. Customize the axes

 Next, let's modify the tick labels on the axes to be a little more descriptive.
 We can do this by adding and configuring `VictoryAxis` components to our chart, so let's import `VictoryAxis`.
 Import statements should now look like this: